JoeKendall/userGeneratedPayPalForm/README.md

 This is a little jQuery Plugin, weighing in a 1KB that allows the user to build their own PayPal order form.

-I don't write JavaScript, even less jQuery so there is probably quite a few areas where you could implement something better.
+I really don't write JavaScript, even less jQuery so there is probably quite a few areas where you could implement something better.
 Please let me know, or fork this repo.

 **This is useful for booking forms, especially those with time slots.**